RedGradient/MinecraftSkinEditor/README.md

 * Binary file fails immediately
 * Artifacts on the model
 * Artifacts on the arms after opening a slim texture
-* Grid for Slim model has cut edges
+* Grid for slim model has cut edges